 Canadian authors and illustrators selected for largest recreational reading program

-    The Forest of Reading consists of ten programs distinguished by age group and reading level, each with ten nominated titles.
+The Forest of Reading consists of ten programs distinguished by age group and reading level, each with ten nominated titles, selected by committees of library practitioners.
 The English school-aged programs are Blue Spruce, Silver Birch (Express and Fiction), Yellow Cedar, Red Maple, and White Pine.
-French literature is celebrated through the Peuplier, Mélèze, and Tamarac programs.
-The adult program, Evergreen, celebrates excellence in Canadian literature.
-Over 270,000 readers participate in the program through schools, public libraries, literacy centres, and at home.
+French school-aged literature is celebrated through the Peuplier, Mélèze, and Tamarac programs.
+The Forest of Reading has an adult program, Evergreen, which celebrates excellence in Canadian literature as a summer-reading book club (nominees for Evergreen are announced in February).

 All school-aged nominated titles will be available in alternate formats through Centre for Equitable Library Access (CELA) and Alternative Education Resources of Ontario (AERO).

 The Forest of Reading program is a national program and was created in 1995 as a project of the Ontario Library Association (OLA) The OLA is a centre of excellence for the library and information sector, with 5,000 members who work in public, school, academic and special libraries.
 OLA enables members to advocate for the right of individuals to have free and equitable access to information.
 Our members research, develop and participate in educational programs designed to provide exemplary library services.
 Signature OLA events include the annual Super Conference and the Forest of Reading® program.

 Tinlids Inc. is the official wholesaler for the 2022 Forest of Reading program.

 Media and program contacts: